tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 <a href="#tbl-e3-bmm-dist" class="quarto-xref">Table 13</a>.
 For the
 purposes of assessing group differences in discrimination, only the coefficients including the band variable are of interest.
-The baseline effect of band represents the slope cofficient for the constant training - original order condition, this effect was significant $\beta$ = 0.49, 95% CrI \[0.36, 0.62\]; pd = 100%.
+The baseline effect of band represents the slope coefficient for the constant training - original order condition, this effect was significant $\beta$ = 0.49, 95% CrI \[0.36, 0.62\]; pd = 100%.
 Neither of the two way interactions reached significance, $\beta$ = -0.04, 95% CrI \[-0.23,